Albarracín: History

 In the Middle Ages, a Jewish community was present in Albarracín, with the earliest written records indicating that Jews were living in Albarracín since before the 12th century.
-The community suffered from incidents of antisemitism until the expulsion of the Jews from Spain in 1492.
-Ferdinand II of Aragon originally ordered expulsion from Albarracín on 12 May 1486 with Inquisition consent, then recommended a delay.
-During the expulsion of 1492 many departed via the port of Sagunto alongside groups from Zaragoza, Teruel, Calatayud, Huesa, and other locales.
-Between 214 and 310 Jews are estimated to have departed Albarracín, according to Motis Dolader.
+The community suffered from incidents of antisemitism until their expulsion in 1492, during the expulsion of the Jews.

 20th and 21st Centuries

 During the Spanish Civil War, battles erupted in the town between Republican and Nationalist forces, with control of the area shifting multiple times between the two factions.
 In July 1937, a Republican offensive targeted the town, marking the largest military confrontation there during the war.
 In a swift attack on July 8, Republican troops seized control of the town except for the town hall and cathedral, where military personnel and civilians who had taken refuge remained besieged.
 The Nationalists responded by sending reinforcements and successfully retook the town on July 13, expelling Republican forces.

 The town has been a National Monument since 1961 and was awarded the Gold Medal for Merit in the Fine Arts in 1996.
 It is also nominated by UNESCO for World Heritage status due to the beauty and historical significance of its heritage.

 Albarracín has been a member of The Most Beautiful Villages of Spain association since its founding.